 Starting in 2003, the State eliminated dual-agency and sub-agency as allowable working relationships.
 Today, if a broker has a working relationship with the public, he/she is either the agent or transaction broker of his client.
-By law, a broker is a transaction broker unless he/she has a separate written agency agreement.
+By law, a broker is a transaction broker unless he/she has a separate written agency agreement (called a listing).
 The working relationship is established with the individual real estate broker, not with the company.
 The company, however, is still responsible for supervision of its brokers to ensure a proper transaction.

 At Rawhide, an individual broker may offer the following working relationships:

 SELLER'S/LANDLORD'S AGENT: A seller's/landlord's agent works solely on behalf of the seller /landlord and owes duties which include the utmost good faith, loyalty and fidelity.
 The agent will negotiate on behalf of, and act as an advocate for the seller/landlord.
 The seller/landlord is not legally responsible (vicariously liable) for the actions of the agent when that agent is acting within the scope of the agency, unless the agent is acting on the seller's/landlord's instructions, or if the seller/landlord knows of the action and fails to repudiate it (ratification).
 The agent must disclose to potential buyers or tenants all adverse material facts about the property actually known by the broker.
 A separate written listing agreement is required by State law which sets forth the duties and obligations of the parties.